 Lead Dangers Due to Plumbing Problems

 Poor plumbing is one of the startling sources of lead exposure for the last few decades.
-Based on the EPA information posted on its website, brass faucets are not recommended as they have the greatest potential of leaking lead into the drinking water.
+Based on the EPA information posted on its website, brass faucets are not recommended as they have the greatest potential of leaking lead into the drinking water, you may get more information in online faucet guide blogs.
 Also, EPA discourages use of hot water directly from the faucet since hot water cause more leakage of lead into the plumbing system.
 Also, people are advised to run cold water for a few minutes before drinking.
 This is important for moms with small babies as they are more vulnerable to the adverse effects of lead exposure at their tender age.

 In 1998, the Department of Health Services in California estimated that more than 15% of all public schools had lead levels in their drinking water.
 The levels exceeded the permissible levels as provided in the federal law.
 Various studies also report that lead is highly lethal to kids, and little is being done to reduce lead exposure to children.
 Therefore, it is advisable to employ sophisticated techniques to deal with the issue before more effects are reported.
 One of the best ways to reduce lead exposure through drinking water is by installing a Reverse Osmosis (RO) system into the water supply system of your house.
 RO water is lead-free, hence safe for both the kids and adults.